 12. The Issuer's operations and assets are located primarily in The Netherlands.
-Deterioration or long-term persistence of a difficult economic environment could have a material adverse effect on the Issuer's results of operations and financial position.
+Deterioration of the economic environment could have a material adverse effect on the Issuer's results of operations and financial position.

-As of 31 December 2016, 80% of the Issuer's operating income was generated in The Netherlands and a majority of its aggregate credit exposure (as measured by 'Exposure at Default') is also located in The Netherlands (72.0% as of 31 December 2016).
-Accordingly, the Issuer is largely dependent upon the prevailing economic, political and social conditions in The Netherlands, particularly those which impact the mortgage market and small and medium business enterprises, which recently has been subject to major regulatory changes.
-Accordingly, deterioration or long-term persistence of the difficult economic environment in The Netherlands could have a negative effect on the Issuer's results of operations and financial position.
+As of 31 December 2017, 78% of the Issuer's operating income was generated in The Netherlands and a majority of its aggregate credit exposure (as measured by 'Exposure at Default') is also located in The Netherlands (72.8% as of 31 December 2017).
+Accordingly, the Issuer is largely dependent upon the prevailing economic, political and social conditions in The Netherlands, particularly those which impact the mortgage market and small and medium business enterprises, which recently have been subject to major regulatory changes.
+Accordingly, deterioration of the economic environment in The Netherlands could have a negative effect on the Issuer's results of operations and financial position.
 Efforts by the Issuer to diversify, limit or hedge its portfolio against concentration risks may not be successful and any concentration risk could increase potential losses in its portfolio; this risk is mainly manifested through business and credit risk.